takaya-imai/lnwallet/site/using-lightning-wallet.md

 ### [](#using-lightning-wallet)Using Lightning wallet

-Once Bitcoin wallet is created you can also start using a Lightning wallet which means opening a payment channel with a peer of your choice and using it to send payments across a Lightning network.
+Once Bitcoin wallet is created you can also start using a Lightning wallet by opening a payment channel with a peer of your choice and using it to send payments across a Lightning network.

 ### [](#payment-channel)Payment channel